Nastyflav/appli_purbeurre_version_terminal/README.md

 =======BETTER, HEALTHIER, TASTIER=======
 ```
-A selection of high-quality products is then showed, with their names and their Nova Group grades.
+A random selection of high-quality products is then showed, with their names and their Nova Group grades.
 The user can select one of them to see its details :
 ```
 =======SUBSTITUT SÉLECTIONNÉ=======